fredcooke/Cheetah/README.md

 That would add up to 29 high current and 32 low current (61).
 Perhaps route USB pins out through connector too, adding 5 or so more.

+Possibly separate configuration connections from main connector stuff in some way.

 Fuel injector and ignition drive detail:

  - Easy jumpering of T2-7 to either injection or ignition channels (temporary)